-- Go to the survey that you wish to view the results for and just click the name of the survey and you will access the report.
+- Go to the survey that you wish to view the results for and click on the name of the survey to access the report.

-- You can access the report directly by clicking the button “Click here to go to survey report“-button on the right side, under the options of that specific survey ().
+- You can access the report directly by clicking the graph icon on the right-hand side, alongside other options for that specific survey.

-You can view the result and create reports while the survey is still ongoing and those reports will be updated during the whole survey period.
-There are a couple of interesting things to keep an eye on throughout the survey period in order to get an overview of the progress of your survey.
+You can view the results and create reports while the survey is still ongoing and those reports will be updated during the whole survey period.

-Days left: Displays how long the survey have been live, and how long is remaining until the surveys set end date.
+Days left: Displays how long the survey has been live and how much time is remaining until the survey’s set end date.

-Sendouts: How many respondents (e-mail or SMS) the survey have been sent to.
+Sendouts: How many respondents (e-mail or SMS) the survey has been sent to.

-Completes: How many respondents that have completed their answers to the survey.
+Completes: How many respondents have completed their answers to the survey.

-Drop-offs: How many of the responses have dropped out of the survey before they have completed their answer.
+Drop-offs: How many of the respondents have dropped out of the survey before completing their answers.

-Response time: How long does it take for your respondents to complete their answer.
+Response time: Average time for respondents to complete the survey.
 Calculated based on the median value of all completed answers.

-Desktop user: An estimation of how many responses have been registered computers.
+Desktop user: An estimation of how many responses have been registered on computers.

-Drop-off rate: Will show you where in the survey the drop-offs (if there are any) have occured.
+Drop-off rate: Will show you where in the survey the drop-offs (if there are any) have occurred.

-Answers per day: Will show you on what dates the answers have been registered.
-Interesting to follow the progression of survey responses and can be used in order to find the perfect times for adding reminders.
+Answers per day: Will show you the dates on which answers have been registered.
+This is interesting to follow to get an impression of the progression of survey responses and it can also be used in order to find the perfect times for adding reminders.